Smile4ever/Neat-URL/README.md

 Neat URL contains a few improvements:
 * set your own URL parameters on the options page (to reach feature parity with Pure URL)
-* fixed for recent Firefox versions
+* fixed for recent Firefox versions and compatible with Chrome
-* a nice animation in the toolbar (can be changed or disabled)
+* a nice animation and counter in the toolbar (can be changed or disabled)
 * domain-specific blocked parameters (to reach feature parity with Pure URL)
 * wildcard domain-specific blocked parameters
 * wildcard at the end of blocked parameters (general or domain-specific)
+* absolute wildcard parameter (domain-specific))
+* expanded default blocked parameter offering